By John Addison (updated 7/30/10; original 4/27/10)

-The Nissan LEAF will be the first to put over 10,000 freeway-speed electric cars on the road.
-It is a pure electric with no gasoline tank.
+Over 10,000 Nissan LEAFs are now on U.S. roads.
+By December 2012, Nissan will have delivered 100,000 LEAFs globally.
+The LEAF is a pure electric with no gasoline tank.
 This sleek 5-door hatchback seats five.
 The electric range is 100 miles on the U.S. EPA LA4 city drive cycle.
-Go 80 miles per hour on the freeway and you won’t see 100 miles, nor will you get the full range climbing mountain roads.
+Go 70 miles per hour on the freeway and your battery will be near empty in 60 miles, nor will you get the full range climbing mountain roads.

-My wife and I completed the online reservation for Nissan LEAF SL including our $99 refundable deposit.
+My wife and I (John Addison) have been delighted with driving our LEAF since we took delivery in April.
 Living in a city, Marci only needs a 40-mile range for her speech therapy work at two schools; living two blocks from transit and car sharing, I rarely need one.
-For long-trips, or times when we both need a car, we will probably keep our hybrid as a back-up and for driving longer trips rather than flying.
+For long-trips, or times when we both need a car, we drive our hybrid for driving longer trips rather than flying.
+80 percent of the time, the LEAF is the only car either of us drive.
+We have never run out of charge, but we have been grateful for public charge stations on a number of occasions.

 The LEAF is ideal for many who live in a city where range is rarely an issue, and where transit, car sharing, and car rental are also available.
 The average U.S. suburban household has two vehicles, so the EV could be ideal as one of those two.
 For many people, this will not be the best vehicle because the range limitation will not meet their work or personal demands.
 These people should consider a plug-in hybrid or car with great mileage.